weilogiclabs/OpenArchiver/CONTRIBUTING.md

-# Contributing to Open Archive
+# Contributing to Open Archiver

-First off, thank you for considering contributing to Open Archive!
+First off, thank you for considering contributing to Open Archiver!
 It's people like you that make open source such a great community.
 We welcome any and all contributions.

 ## Where do I start?

 Not sure where to start?
 You can:

--   Look through the [open issues](https://github.com/your-username/open-archive/issues) for bugs or feature requests.
+-   Look through the [open issues](https://github.com/LogicLabs-OU/OpenArchiver/issues) for bugs or feature requests.
 -   Check the issues labeled `good first issue` for tasks that are a good entry point into the codebase.

 ## How to Contribute

 ### Reporting Bugs

-If you find a bug, please ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/your-username/open-archive/issues).
+If you find a bug, please ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/LogicLabs-OU/OpenArchiver/issues).
 If you're unable to find an open issue addressing the problem, open a new one.
 Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.

 ### Suggesting Enhancements